Veligero Octopus

 Veligero Octopus, Octopus veligero.
 Underwater photographs taken in Zihuatanejo Bay, Guerrero, March 2018.
 Photographs courtesy of Ron Woheau, Zihuatanejo, Guerrero.

-Habitat and Distribution: The Veligero Octopus inhabits Central Baja California coast in the Sea of Cortez, and the outer peninsular coast from Cabo San Lucas to San Juanico.
-They are typically found under tidal and subtidal rocks and crevices up to 20 m (65 feet), but they have been trawled at depths of 200 m (650 feet) deep off the coast of Cabo San Lucas
+Habitat and Distribution: Veligero Octopus are typically found under tidal and subtidal rocks, and in crevices, up to 20 m (65 feet) deep, but they have been trawled at depths of 200 m (650 feet) deep off the coast of Cabo San Lucas.
+They are a subtropical to tropical Eastern Pacific species.
+The Veligero Octopus is an ENDEMIC resident of the Gulf of California, where they range from San Juanico to Cabo San Lucas, Baja California Sur.

 Diet: The diet of the Veligero Octopus consists of bivalves, small crabs, cup-and-saucer limpets, and snails.

-Predators: Veligero Octopuses are eaten by moray eels and other fish, sea lions, and sea birds.
+Predators: Veligero Octopus are preyed upon by sea birds, moray eels and other fish, and sea lions.

 Reproduction: The Veligero Octopus is gonochoric (male or female for life).
 Reproduction is sexual, with internal fertilization.
 During copulation, the male grasps the female and inserts the hectocotylus (A specialized arm that delivers a sperm packet) into the female’s mantle cavity where fertilization occurs.
 The female lays her eggs in a protected area and tends the eggs until they hatch.
 The eggs hatch into a planktonic stage.

 Ecosystem Interactions: The engagement of Veligero Octopuses in any types of commensal, or symbiotic relationships have not been documented.
-Many octopus species host internal parasites within their organs, and this species may also.
+Many octopus species are known to host internal parasites within their organs.

 Human Interactions: Veligero Octopuses are the target of artisanal fisheries on the Baja Peninsula.
 Overfishing could adversely impact local populations.
 From a conservation perspective they have not been formally evaluated however they are fairly common and, despite a limited distribution, should be consider to be of Least Concern.